 In VB there is still a laundromat.
 The shining wheels of cars whizzing by it mimic the steely spinning of the machines.
 Next door you can buy custard, in the back you can hop over the railroad tracks to Sarah’s house.

 In my absence, a new neighborhood has come under construction.
 The entrance is crowned by a tree as beautiful as a fast woman – waving her hair wildly in the wind while dancing a vulgar dance, spreading her arachnoid fingers to the blue, blue, blue sky.
 Inside, masses of Stepford houses attempt to emulate the austere solidity of Washington DC.
-Just when you think there will be a surprising shift into romanticism, into the intangible, long-craved poetry, it reveals itself as a disappointment.
+Just when you think there will be a surprising shift into the intangible, into the long-craved, it reveals itself as a disappointment.
 Disappointing in its sameness – a place where you don’t want to pull up in the driveway simply because there’s nothing to do at home or anywhere else.

 A place both slightly sweet and slightly dry, like the oranges advertised.

 I think, maybe, nostalgia is a form of schizophrenia.
 If and when I get to Heaven, I’d like to replay my life from top to bottom on VCR, pausing at this scene: sitting shotgun next to my mother, driving down the highway, with shafts of afternoon turning on and off by the light-switch of tree silhouettes, Charles Trenet playing in the car.